 - Remove bowl from machine and add in carob chips.
 Mix with hands and form into balls, and place on prepared baking sheet.

 - Bake for 15-20 minutes or until they start to crackle.

 note: I used a combination of vanilla rice + plain hemp protein powders.

 note: How much stevia you need is dependent on what type you’re using.
 Start with a couple of pinches, taste before the egg is added to the mix, then add a bit more.
-Alternatively, you could use 1/3 cup palm sugar or other sugars.
+Alternatively, you could use 1/3 cup coconut sugar or other sugars.

 Nutrition stats [1 cookie]: calories 180, fat 7g, sodium 39mg, carbohydrates 22g, dietary fiber 6g, sugars 5.4g, protein 10g